theguega/decision-control-navigation/README.md

 ## Documentation

-Technical documentation can be found on the following link : [Documentation Website](https://utonome.gitlab.utc.fr/documentation/decisions-control/index.html)
+Technical documentation can be found on the following pdf : final-report.pdf

 ## Running the project